TaoHuang95/DGSMP/README.md

 ### Testing
 1. Testing on simulation data
-Run **Simulation/test.py** to reconstruct 10 synthetic datasets.
+Run **Simulation/test.py** to reconstruct 10 synthetic datasets ([Ziyi Meng](https://github.com/mengziyi64/TSA-Net)).
 The results will be saved in 'Simulation/Results/' in the MatFile format.
 2. Testing on real data
-Run **Real/test.py** to reconstruct 5 real datasets.
+Run **Real/test.py** to reconstruct 5 real datasets ([Ziyi Meng](https://github.com/mengziyi64/TSA-Net)).
 The results will be saved in 'Real/Results/' in the MatFile format.

 ### Training
 1. Training simulation model